logan-connolly/portfolio/content/post/german_election_2017.md

 #### plot the distribution on the map by district

-It turned out that where you live plays a big role on who you are likely to vote for.
-In these maps, you can see that *AfD* and *die LINKE* were highly concentrated in the former DDR, while *die GRÜNE* has a large presence in the former West Germany.
+It turned out that where you live indeed plays a big role on who vote for.
+In these maps, you can see that *AfD* and *die LINKE* were highly concentrated in the former DDR, while *die GRÜNE* has a large presence in former West Germany.

 {{< image src="/img/german_election_2017/distribution.jpg" alt="Voter Distribution Maps" position="center" style="border-radius: 8px;" >}}

 #### plot box-plots to see the distribution of individual districts

-The points in the plot are markers for each district, while the box aspect portrays how narrow or wide the distribution is.
+The points in the box plots are markers for each district, while the box aspect portrays how narrow or wide the distribution is.
 From looking at the plot, *AfD* and *die Linke* have many outliers that are from the Eastern states.

-On the contrary, *FDP* has a similar median as *AfD*, but a very tight distribution among all districts.
-Notice the how *AfD* and *die LINKE* have some districts they dominated and appear as outliers for their respective parties.
+On the contrary, *FDP* has a similar median as *AfD*, but *FDP* has low variation among districts while *AfD* has very high variation and a handful of big outliers.
+Notice how *die LINKE* also has its share of outliers.

 {{< image src="/img/german_election_2017/boxplots.jpg" alt="Voter Box Plot by Party" position="center" style="border-radius: 8px;" >}}

 #### plot the voting results for each state

-These bar charts show how voting for individual parties were distributed among staes.
+These bar charts show how voting for individual parties were distributed among different states (Bundesländer).
 In most states, *CDU-CSU* dominates the vote; however, that is not always the case.

 Berlin proves to be a very diverse place to live politically (makes sense).
-Also *AfD* in Sachsen is on par with *CDU-CSU*, which must have been a surprise in this past election.
+Also, *AfD* in Sachsen is on par with *CDU-CSU*, which must have been a surprise in this past election.

 {{< image src="/img/german_election_2017/barchart.jpg" alt="Barchart by State" position="center" style="border-radius: 8px;" >}}

+# Conclusion

+I highly recommend checking out the `sf` package if you get your hands on some geo-spatial data and want to plot it.
+The package makes it easy to get up and running and integrates well with  `ggplot2`.

+Going forward I think it would be interesting to see if:

+* voter turnout continues to increase in the next election
+* if regions become more or less polarized regarding who they vote for

+Have a look at the source on [GitHub](https://github.com/logan-connolly/portfolio-posts/blob/master/posts/german_election_2017/german_election_2017.md) if you are interested in replicating the analysis.